peteralcock/FairPair/README.md

 # FairPair
+"All is fair when we pair."
-A silly example app really meant for scaffolding SaaS products.
+Behold!
+This silly example app really meant for scaffolding SaaS products.
 Save yourself 1000 years of work with FairPair, an opinionated sandwich of Rails-y toppings.

-"All is fair when we pair."

 ![The Honorable Judge Fair Pear](pear.png?raw=true "The Honorable Judge Fair Pear")